32 Fur-Tastic Jobs Working With Animals — And How to Land One

 25. Wildlife Rehabilitator

-Talk about a career with an admirable mission.
-Wildlife rehabilitators spend their days caring for sick and injured wild animals — the ultimate goal is to nurse them back to health and release them back into the wild.
+Working with animals as a wildlife rehabilitator is one of the most admirable careers out there.
+Wildlife rehabilitators spend their days caring for sick and injured wild animals.
+The ultimate goal is to nurse them back to health and release them back into the wild.

 26. Pet Photographer